So you’re thinking of building your own website.

-The next WordPress Success Bootcamp starts on 24th July, and I’d love to welcome you aboard.
+The next WordPress Success Bootcamp starts on Monday next week, and I’d love to welcome you aboard.

-Sign up for a chat to see if it’s the right thing for you.
+Sign up for a chat to see if it’s the right thing for you for you as well.

-What will I do with all that extra time?
+What will I do with all that extra time I save?

 Well, I don’t know about you, but a long walk on the beach sounds like just the ticket!